-This appendix describes the GHG emissions inventories, target setting, and assumptions used for GHG reduction measure quantification for the CAP.
+This appendix describes the greenhouse gas (GHG) emissions inventories, target setting, and assumptions used for GHG reduction measure quantification for the Climate Action Plan (CAP).

 E.1 COMMUNITY AND GOVERNMENT OPERATIONS GHG INVENTORIES

 An emissions inventory provides a snapshot of the major sources of emissions in a single year, while also providing a baseline from which emission trends are projected.
 The inventory and forecasts are used to develop reduction targets consistent with State mandates that inform the GHG reduction strategies and measures.
 Inventories can also be updated periodically to track progress on GHG reductions compared to baselines.